MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 ---
 title: Manage Apache Spark libraries
-description: Learn how to manage and use libraries following best practices. ms.reviewer: snehagunda ms.author: shuaijunye
+description: Learn how to manage and use libraries following best practices.
+A library is a collection of prewritten code that can provide extra functionality. ms.reviewer: snehagunda ms.author: shuaijunye
 author: shuaijunye